 But you can't exactly test the DNA of every mushroom you want to identify, and identification keys based on actual, natural relationships would be virtually useless to anyone without access to the technology of molecular biology.
 So, while the color of a mushroom's spore print may not be at all significant in terms of indicating which mushrooms it is naturally related to (see the Lepiotoid Clade for an example of a natural grouping that includes mushrooms with white, brown, and black spore prints), it is very important if you want to identify the mushroom.

 Identification and taxonomy, it appears, will have to be separated.
 An identification key like the one below will help you identify mushrooms, but it will not reflect their natural groupings or evolution.
-For a sense of how mushrooms are genetically related, you will need to turn to the page on Taxonomy (which includes a large table representing the current taxonomic relationships among all of the mushroom-like fungi), to the Taxonomy in Transition pages, and to the technical publications of molecular biologists.
+For a sense of how mushrooms are genetically related, you will need to turn to the page on Taxonomy, which includes a large table representing the current taxonomic relationships among all of the mushroom-like fungi.

 Key to Gilled Mushrooms